olsonadr/zero-administration-inference-with-aws-lambda-for-hugging-face/README.md

 - Request example with example values (default ```num``` of 3 most similar incidents for text "wow this is the body of a news article"):
     ```json
     {
-      "text": "wow this is the body of a news article
+      "text": "wow this is the body of a news article"
     }
     ```